goncalvesj/application-templates/Azure-ContainerApps-Dapr/README.md

-# Dapr Tests
+# Dapr Enabled Apps on Azure Container Apps

-Information about the Dapr tests.
+This repository contains a sample application that uses Dapr and Azure Container Apps.

 ## Infrastructure Repository